jumbubly/PassGuard/README.md

 ## Disclaimer

-PassGuard is a free and open-source software tool developed by [Your Name] for the purpose of assisting users with password management.
+PassGuard is a free and open-source software tool developed by ReKing for the purpose of assisting users with password management.
 Please note that this software is currently not licensed on GitHub, and as a result, it is considered copyright protected.

 ## Distribution and Use